 Mistake #5: Not setting goals or establishing budget

-Before you even consider setting up an AdWords account for your business, make sure you’ve defined your goals and established an appropriate budget.
-It’s very easy to overspend in Google AdWords, especially if you’re new to AdWords or are running separate campaigns that target different geographic regions.
+Before you even consider setting up an Ads account for your business, make sure you’ve defined your goals and established an appropriate budget.
+It’s very easy to overspend in Google Ads, especially if you’re new to Ads or are running separate campaigns that target different geographic regions.

 Setting the goals you want your campaign(s) to achieve prior to creating an account will help you determine your initial ad spend.
 Once your account is up and running, you can adjust your budget to capitalize on new opportunities and challenges arise (for example, a very high cost per click for a particular keyword that you really need to target).

 Recommendation: Define the goals of your campaign and establish a budget long before running any paid search ads.
 Since your overall marketing budget and expected return on investment are important factors, this is especially critical if your company is engaged in other forms of advertising.
 Fortunately, Google Ads allows you to designate exactly how much you want to spend so you can easily set a budget that is reasonable for your business.

 Avoid the Common Pitfalls in Google Ads

 There you have it folks, a list of the 5 most common mistakes most companies are making with their Google Ads account.
 Obviously, there are many other elements that can cause your campaigns to fall short of their full potential and end up costing you time, money, and even new business.